parente/tott/doc/sessions/nodejs.rst

 Serve quotes
 ############

 Write a tiny web server using the NodeJS ``http`` module that fetches a quote from `I Heart Quotes <http://www.iheartquotes.com/>`_ and returns it to the requesting client.
 Run the web server in *tottbox* on port 9000 and test it by pointing Google Chrome on your laptop to http://192.168.33.10:9000.
-(Hint: Google for or look on the NodeJS site for the few lines of code you need to create a web server in NodeJS.
-It's the example I gave at the start of class.)
+(Hint: Google for or look on the NodeJS site for the few lines of code you need to create a web server in NodeJS.)

 Paint a rainbow
 ###############